ultimate271/notes/tolkien/akallabeth.md

 holy place; for the waters overtook her, and her cry was lost in the roaring of the wind.

+## The survival of Elendil and the aftermath of the Akallabêth

+### Whether or not Amandil was successful, Elendil is taken away with great winds from the west
 But whether or no it were that Amandil came indeed to Valinor and Manwë hearkened to his prayer, by grace of the Valar Elendil and his sons and their people were spared from the ruin of that day.
 For Elendil had remained in